Rudd-O/dts-recordingstudio/README.md

 After configuring the instance for the first time, you need to set up Mumble and Skype in it.
 They should launch automatically.
+Set them up to your liking, and then pay attention to these important audio-related points:

+- Both Skype and Mumble need to be configured to record and play through PulseAudio.
+- Skype's automatic gain control (adjust input / microphone levels automatically) needs to be off.
+- Mumble's audio output should be Continuous, Echo cancellation must be off, Positional audio must be off, and Amplification must be at 1.
+- You may want to turn any sound effects or text-to-speech in both Mumble and Skype.

-Set them up to your liking and then exit the applications so they get a chance to save their configuration to disk.
+Then exit the applications so they get a chance to save their configuration to disk.

 After that, copy your show intro to `/home/ubuntu/Studio/Clips/Intro.wav` (must be 48 KHz mono) and then copy your show outro to